argentagsw/taggy_demux/README.md

     s: Process only this many reads.
     m: Filter reads smaller than this value.
     M: Filter reads larger than this value.
     G: Use a custom tmp folder.
-The default is whatever mktemp uses.
+The default is to create via `mktemp -d`.
     C: Use a custom config file.
     R: Use a custom round setup.
     c: Use a custom prefix.